qls0ulp/fogmachine/docs/json_manager.md

-Writing JSON config files by hand is tedious and leads to errors.  mStream comes with a command line tools to manage your config file.
+Writing JSON config files by hand is tedious and leads to errors.
+FogMachine comes with a command line tools to manage your config file.

 ## Init

 Use the `--init` flag to generate a json file or reset the file to an empty state

 ```
-mstream --init config.json
+fogmachine --init config.json
 ```

 ## Set Media Path

 ```
-mstream -j config.json --mediapath /path/to/media
+fogmachine -j config.json --mediapath /path/to/media
 ```

 ## Add a user